May 16, 2017

 Employers may wish to seek legal guidance on whether – and how – to accommodate an employee who has been prescribed medical marijuana, as each individual case depends on the specific circumstances.

 WHAT IS THE FUTURE OF MARIJUANA IN THE WORKPLACE?

 The changes to the legal status of marijuana have created unique and unprecedented challenges for employers.
 It may seem daunting; however, employers need not change their practices drastically.
 To accommodate an employee who uses medical marijuana, an employer can start by mirroring the practices it has developed for accommodating any employee who has been prescribed drugs that have the potential to impact or impair his or her work.
 To limit the use of non-medical marijuana at work, an employer can look to existing practices related to use of alcohol, other prescription drugs or cigarettes.

-Nevertheless, there will be some changes.
+Nevertheless, there will continue to be some changes.
 It is likely that zero tolerance workplace policies for marijuana use or possession will become unenforceable.
 We may also see employees begin to request or negotiate for coverage under health and benefits plans for medical marijuana prescriptions.

-With time, however, many issues and uncertainties surrounding the use of marijuana will be litigated.
+With more time, however, many issues and uncertainties surrounding the use of marijuana will continue to be litigated.
 We will be provided with lessons from the Courts and tribunals as to how an employer can best ensure that it fulfills its human rights obligations, while also ensuring the workplace remains safe and productive.